 Once users try to register, edit their profile or change their password, they will be prompted with a password strength meter to make sure they choose a safe password.

-Enforcing the minimum password strength works also in the backend, for example when trying to edit your profile:
+Enforcing WordPress password requirements works also in the backend, for example when trying to edit your profile:

 If you haven’t set a minimum password length and strength for your own site, do it now!

 If you don’t already enforce a minimum password length and strength on your membership site, don’t wait any longer.
-Start now!
+Start enforcing WordPress password requirements today!

-Using Profile Builder, it takes just a couple of clicks to make sure your users use strong passwords.
+Using Profile Builder, it takes just a few clicks to make sure your users use strong passwords.
 And it’s totally worth it for long term peace of mind.